kodeFant/driftercode.com/content/blog/http-requests-from-elm-to-ihp/index.md

 To update the model, we are making two messages and some update logic.

-On input Change, we will update the model and at the same time make a query to IHP through the `getBooksAction` function.
+Whenever the search input changes, we will update the model and at the same time make a query to IHP through the `getBooksAction` function.

 ```elm
 type Msg